Kalu and Toko Ekambi score as Lyon edge past Bordeaux | Goal.com

 Kalu featured for 76 minutes in his 11th league appearance for the Girondins before he was replaced by Nicolas de Preville.

-Toko Ekambi, meanwhile, was on parade for 63 minutes before making ways for Ivory Coast international Cornet.
+Toko Ekambi, meanwhile, was on parade for 63 minutes before making way for Ivory Coast international Cornet.

 The forward has been with the Matmut Atlantique outfit since the summer of 2018 when he teamed up with the club from Gent.

-Kalu will hope to continue his impressive performance in front of goal when Bordeaux take on Lille in their next league game on February 3.
+Kalu will hope to continue his impressive performances in front of goal when Bordeaux take on Lille in their next league game on February 3.

 Toko Ekambi on his part has made 18 appearances for the Groupama Stadium outfit, scoring nine goals and providing five assists.